 Through trial and error, it turned out that brewing temperature wasn’t the only important factor in the perfect nitro cold brew recipe.
 You also had to remove the oxygen.

 Making cold brew nitro coffee at home can be very hit and miss.
-This is because the amount of oxygen in your brewing container can really ruin the flavor.
+This is because the amount of oxygen in your brewing container can really ruin the flavor (this is where the whipped cream dispenser struggles.)

 The guys at Cuvee Coffee were working in factory conditions where they could pump all the air out of their brewing vessels.
 By using kegs and pouring their cold brew from a tap infused with nitrogen like a pint of Guinness, they created a rich, intense cold brew flavor with extra creaminess.